 Business Development Director

-Bill is the managing partner for Rutting Ridge Cellars, where he oversees all of the company’s activities, including the promotion and sales of the Rutting Ridge proprietary brand of wine to Rocky Mountain Elk Foundation’s 220,000+ members.
-Habitat conservation is a keen interest of Bill’s, and in that spirit, Rutting Ridge is proud to be a founding supporter of this digital magazine.
-Bill really enjoys pairing fine wines with fine dining, and you’ll often find him in the kitchen, masterminding the evening meal.
-Bill serves as the Business Development Director for Wildlife Enthusiast and works with our sponsors, advertisers, and supporters.
+Bill is the managing partner for Rutting Ridge Cellars.
+He oversees all company activities, including the promotion and sales of Rutting Ridge cabernet to the emerging “direct-to-consumer” U.S. wine market.
+Purchases are made exclusively online and delivered straight to your doorstep.
+Habitat conservation is an interest of Bill’s, and in that spirit, Rutting Ridge is proud to be a founding supporter of this digital magazine.
+Bill enjoys pairing fine wines with fine dining, and you’ll often find him in the kitchen, masterminding the evening meal.
+Bill serves as the Business Development Director for Wildlife Enthusiast.